Providing a broad, balanced and relevant curriculum

 We aim to provide a broad, balanced and relevant curriculum.
 Science is all around us and ever-changing and so it is vital that the students are aware of their environment, the huge advances that have been made and the challenges that we face in the future.
 Helping students to understand as much as possible about science will stimulate their imagination and their intellect and will give them a passion for the subject and encourage them to care for our environment.

-There are six full-time and three part-time subject specialists and three full-time technicians.
+There are six full-time and four part-time subject specialists and three full-time technicians.

 There are seven laboratories, allowing students to carry out a full range of practical work.

-In Year 7, the students study a range of topics that cover many aspects of science.
+In Years 7 and 8, the students study a range of topics that cover many aspects of science.

 Channing follows the Triple-Award Pearson IGCSE syllabus.

-In Year 7, students carry out a great amount of practical work in order to develop their skills in the use of science apparatus and their understanding of the world around us.
+In Year 7, students carry out a significant variety of practical work in order to develop a wide range of skills.
+Students learn to use specialist scientific apparatus and begin to hone their understanding of the world around us.
 The students learn how to perform experiments safely and how to measure variables with suitable accuracy.
-Once that they have gained the required skills, the students embark upon the Planet Earth topic, where an understanding of many aspects of our planet is developed.
-We study topics such as the Earth’s atmosphere, photosynthesis, gravitation, the formation of rainbows and the structure of cells.
+Once they have gained the required skills, the students embark upon either a Biology, Physics or Chemistry unit; they will study three units relating to each of the three sciences over the Year 7 course.